Lenny's Polls

 about your job?

-323 product and tech professionals shared how they really feel about their jobs, and what drives their feelings.
+323 product and tech professionals shared how they really feel about their jobs, and why.

 323 responses Jan 28 – Feb 4, 2026 Polly survey